-If you want to choose from an extensive range of investments and perhaps switch investments around frequently (even daily) you should consider master trusts and wrap accounts.
-These "investment and administration platforms" have become quite dominant over the past few years.
+If you want to choose from a range of investments and perhaps switch investments around frequently (even daily) you could consider master trusts and wrap accounts.
+These "investment and administration platforms" are a somewhat expensive alternative to monitoring your own investments.

 The main Wrap account providers are Asgard, AXA Summit, AXA North, BT Wrap, Colonial First State FirstChoice and FirstWrap, ING Oasis, ING Portfolio One, Macquarie Wrap, MLC Wrap, MLC MasterKey and Navigator.

 Some of the positive features